F1shh-sec/RoleBot/README.md

 ## Download

-You can [download](https://github.com/F1shh-sec/RoleBot.git) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/F1shh-sec/RoleBot.git) the latest version on from this reposiroty.

 ## Credits